screenjson/screenjson-cli/README.md

 #### Insert into Elasticsearch

+Elasticsearch requires a *mapping* to be defined before it will accept documents.
+Consult the *schema* repo for help with filters, analyzers, and mappings.

 This assumes:

 - You have an Elasticsearch database named `screenplays`, containing an index `imports` which has a field mapping named `screenjson`;